1936 Jersey Air Disaster: Sighting

 Two passengers on the Great Western Railway mailboat St Helier reported seeing an aircraft in the sea about half a mile away from the ship.
 They reported that the aircraft propellers were turning and they expected it was going to take off.
 The two passengers crossed to the other side of the boat as they realised the aircraft would pass across the bows.
 They didn't see the aircraft on the other side and assumed it had taken off in the mist.
 Officials checked the bow of the ship to see if it had hit the flying boat but no marks were found.

 Wreckage and bodies

 On 3 August it was reported that an 18 ft long wing section had been found near Minquiers Reef and a float had washed up on a French beach at Annonville.
-The following few days bodies were washed ashore on the French coast.
-Two weeks later, on the 14 August, two Jersey fisherman found the wreckage (fuselage and engines) of the Cloud of Iona on the rocks 10 miles from Jersey.
+During the following few days bodies were washed ashore on the French coast.
+Two weeks later, on August 14, two Jersey fisherman found the wreckage (fuselage and engines) of the Cloud of Iona on the rocks 10 miles from Jersey.